 External borrowings of the Group currently bear an average variable interest rate of 1.69% (2019: 2.58%).
 In 2017 the Group entered into \$200 million of interest rate swap contracts under which it is obliged to receive interest at variable rates and pay interest at fixed rates starting in January 2018 at an average fixed rate of 2.43%.
 These interest rate swap contracts will expire in January 2021.
-In 2018 the Group entered into \$100 million of interest rate swap contracts under which it is obliged to receive interest at variable rates and pay interest at fixed rate of 2.25%.
+In 2018 the Group entered into \$100 million of interest rate swap contracts under which it is obliged to receive interest at variable rates and pay interest at fixed rates starting in January 2018 at an average fixed rate of 2.25%.
 These interest rate swap contracts will expire in January 2022.
-In 2020 the Group entered into \$100 million of interest rate of 2.25%.
-These interest rate swap contracts will expire in January 2022.
-In 2020 the Group entered into \$100 million of interest rate swap contracts under which it is obliged to receive interest rate swap contracts under which it is obliged to receive interest rate swap contracts will expire in January 2022.
-In 2020 the Group entered into \$100 million of interest rate swap contracts under which it is obliged to receive interest rate swap contracts under which it is obliged to receive interest rate swap contracts under which it is obliged to receive interest rate swap contracts under which it is obliged to receive interest rate swap contracts under which it is obliged to receive interest rate swap contracts under which it is obliged to receive interest at variable rates and pay interest at fixed rates starting in January 2021 at an average fixed rate of 1.04%.
+In 2020 the Group entered into \$100 million of interest rate swap contracts under which it is obliged to receive interest at variable rates and pay interest at fixed rates starting in January 2021 at an average fixed rate of 1.04%.
 These interest rate swap contracts will expire in January 2023.

-Details on how the Group accounts for the interest rate swap contracts as cashflow hedges is disclosed in note 29.
+Details on how the Group accounts for the interest rate swap contracts as cash flow hedges are disclosed in note 29.